junegunn/vim-plug/README.md

   - Plugfile includes `Plug 'junegunn/dummy3'`
 - [junegunn/dummy3](https://github.com/junegunn/dummy3/blob/master/Plugfile)

-If you put `Plug 'junegunn/dummy1'` in your configuration file, and run `:PlugInstall`,
+If you put `Plug 'junegunn/dummy1'` in your configuration file, reload it, and run `:PlugInstall`,

 1. vim-plug first installs dummy1
 2. And sees if the repository has Plugfile